mlebreuil/netbox-contract/docs/contract.md

 ![Contract](img/contract.png "contract")

-- External partie type: either an Circuit provider or Contract Service provider.
+- External party type: either an Circuit provider or Contract Service provider.
 - Accounting dimensions: Will be copied to each invoice.
 Although this this field is still available the use invoice templates with accounting dimensions should be prefered.
 - Monthly / Yearly recuring costs: Only one of these two options can be used for each contract.
 The value will be used, along with the invoice frequency, to calculate each invoice amount.
 - Invoice frequency : The number of month that each invoice covers.